akleroy/cpropstoo/README.md

 ###### Units and Book Keeping

-* cprops_check_header : verify that a cube is appropriate for
+* cprops_check_header : verify that a cube is appropriate for cprops
   analysis: units are K, km/s, and has beam info in header.
+Note that failing this check does not indicate a poorly-formed cube.

-* prep_cube : attempt to place a cube in correct units.
+* prep_cube : attempt to place a cube in correct units for cprops.
 This can be hit-or-miss but will save you some annoying work if it fires off correctly.

 ###### Signal Identification